 To best determine if you’re having a short cycling problem, you should know how a normal cycling process performs.

 With a regular functioning furnace unit, the heating process is simple: You set your thermostat to the temperature of your desire.
 The thermostat will signal the furnace, and with the help of fuel, the burners are lit.
 The fuel then combusts into hot air, in which the blower fan will direct the hot air through the ducts system and distribute it throughout your home.

 A normal cycling process averages about 15 minutes per cycle if making your home just a bit warmer.
 This cycle will repeat until the home heat to the desired temperature.

 Furnace Repair & Installation Services Offered By Fenwick

 Is your furnace malfunctioning or simply not working?
 Properly circulating air not only keeps your home comfortable, it also removes dust and other allergens that can lead to discomfort and illness.
 At Fenwick Home Services, we care about your comfort.
 We offer trustworthy and safe furnace repair services to homes in Jacksonville and other areas of Florida.
-Give our team of licensed technicians a call by phone at (904) 217-5694 to receive assistance with a furnace problem.
+Give our team of licensed technicians a call by phone at (904) 217-5694 to receive assistance with a furnace problem or schedule a furnace installation.
 We are always there to get the job done efficiently and effectively.